gradle/gradle/design-docs/incremental-build.md

     - Task.upToDate() is false
     - Gradle build executed with '--rerun-tasks'

-## Java compile task specifies its output files
+## Story: Java compile task specifies its output files

 TBD

 # Open issues

-None yet.
+- Some tasks may need to know about changed output files.